soravolk/DDDD/README.md

-# DDDDD
+# DDDD
-A Sport-Dating App
+A Sport-Dating App for a Data Innovation Competition